Review-Corral/review-corral/README.md

 ### Pem files
 Github gives PEM files for signing.
 To get these into environment variables, run `base64 ${pem-file-path}` and then save that result to an env variable.

+### Notes
+- User authenticates with GH
+- [Next screen] User then onboards with creating GH access token (installing in some place)
+- [Next screen] For all installations, a team is created